icdmkg2/icdmkg2/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=icdmkg2.icdmkg)

-I am a Gamer and maybe a starting Python Dev
+I am a Gamer and a Python Dev

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 - 👨🏻‍💻 I’m currently working on something cool
-- 🚀 Maybe im playing games
+- 🚀 playing games
 - 💬 Ask me about anything, I am happy to help

 </br>